 This following outlines the steps you should take to protect yourself and your family as you clean up after a flood.
+Please contact your local health department for additional information or questions.

 Before you begin: When returning to your home after a flood, be aware that flood water contains contaminants, such as sewage.
 Sharp objects, debris, and other safety hazards may have been washed into the area by flood waters.
 Before entering to clean an area, make sure the building is structurally safe and that the electrical service has been inspected and is safe to use.
 Also, be sure that all gas appliances are inspected and approved for use.